Internships in Guatemala

 This program offers participants real world insight in the fast moving travel industry.
 Diverse placements in or nearby Antigua, as well as around Lake Atitlan, provide the opportunity to gain valuable experience in hostels, hotels, tour operators and restaurants.
 Interns can expect to assist local staff with basic administration, tourist enquiries, marketing, and maintenance.

 Programs begin on the first and third Monday of each month and participants may choose to spend a minimum of 2 weeks, up to a maximum of 24 week.
 All participants fly into the La Aurora International Airport (GUA) in order to be picked up and transported to the accommodation, unless alternative arrangements for an overland arrival have been made.
 Orientation is given by our local hosts at their offices in Santa Lucia Milpas Altas and covers important details concerning introductions, support, culture, customs, safety, rules and expectations, things to see and do, and more.

-All program participants are hosted in various homestay accommodations.
+All interns in Guatemala are accommodated in various homestay accommodations.
 Interns are matched to an appropriate host family, taking into consideration convenient proximity to their internship placement.
 Typical host families in Guatemala usually comprise of two parents and children or a single parent with children (the ages of a host family’s children can range from young and still living at home, to adults living independently).
 There are usually 1 - 2 bedrooms in most home-stays and everyone has their own bedroom (unless special requests are made in advance to share with a friend or partner).
 Bathrooms are shared.
 Living is comfortable and home-stays offer electricity, running water and western bathrooms.
-However, it’s important to note that showers can be low pressure and unheated/tepid.
-WiFi is provided in some of the home-stays but it is not available in all accommodation and is not guaranteed.
+However, showers can be low pressure and unheated/tepid.
+WiFi is provided in most of the home-stays but it is important to note that it is not guaranteed.